aduffy70/LabNotes/_posts/2017/2017-07-12-Setting-up-for-GBS-analysis-on-U-of-U-cluster.md

   * Install miniconda (version 4.3.22) and ipyrad (version 0.7.1) in my user space following [these instructions][1] with [these modifications][2].

 # Test-run of ipyrad using all samples (all 3 species)

   * params-all_samples.txt
   * all_samples_SLURM.sh
   * barcodes_ipyrad-all_samples.txt
   * s1-demultiplex (sorting by barcodes)
-    * Tried it allowing 1 mismatch and 2 mismatches to compare.
+    * Tried it allowing 0, 1, and 2 barcode mismatches to compare.
 Using the 2 mismatch data.
+Results are comparable to my pipeline (+/-3%).
-    * Tried it using just the cutsite by the barcode (CAATTC) and using both cutsites because I was curious if the second cutsite (TTACAG) is used at this step--it shouldn't be and it isn't.
+    * Tried it using just the cutsite by the barcode (CAATTC) and using both cutsites because I was curious if the second cutsite is used at this step--it shouldn't be and it isn't.
 Results are exactly the same either way.
     * Total reads: 277914244
     * Cutsite found: 277913446 (99.9%)
-    * Matched exact: 188940488 (68%)
+    * Matched exact: 212483395 (76%)
     * Matched <=1 mismatches: 236389987 (85%)
     * Matched <=2 mismatches: 236413224 (85%)
   * s2-rawedit (filtering/cleaning)
     * trimmed adapter sequences, and used defaults for quality filtering and minimum length after trimming.
+    * Worked with Carol Rowe to determine the correct sequence and orientation for the second cutsite (GTAA) and verified that the cutadapt command ipyrad generates has the same cutsite + adapter sequence that is expected using Zach Gompert's GBS library protocol (TTACAGATCGGAAGAGC).
+    * By default ipyrad removes the barcode but leaves the cutsite at the start of every sequence.
+The cutsite contains no information and may make dissimilar reads appear slightly more similar and affect clustering, so I had ipyrad remove them.
   * s3-clustering
-    * Starting with the default 0.85
-    *
+    * Ran on main brance at 0.9
+    * Branched and reran at 0.85 and 0.95

 # Questions

   * On ipyrad s1, why are ALL the counts for mismatched barcodes even numbers?
 Also, they don't seem to be accurate.
 Running with 2 ipyrad gave different counts (though the totals were identical).
 It looks like it isn't actually reporting ALL the mismatched versions.
-  * Why does my pipeline return different numbers of exact matching barcodes (77% vs 68% for ipyrad)?
-My script includes the cutsite as part of the barcode so if anything my numbers should look lower than ipyrad's.
-Numbers with <=2 mismatches are comparable (85% and 88%)
   *

 [1]: http://ipyrad.readthedocs.io/installation.html